damwhit/course-report-git-post/README.md

 GitHub, developed in 2008, is a web application that hosts Git repositories.
 The team that started GitHub saw that Git could solve important problems for many teams -- but Git itself is often difficult to use.
-GitHub adds bunch of collaboration and exploration tools on top of Git to help you (and your team) be more productive.
+GitHub adds a bunch of collaboration and exploration tools on top of Git to help you (and your team) be more productive.

 For instance, GitHub makes it easy to share code between multiple computers and developers.
-It's become the centralized organizing tool of the open source community and, in turn, is used by thousands of companies and teams.
+It's become the centralized organization tool of the open source community and, in turn, is used by thousands of companies and teams.
 Some GitHub users have one repo they work with every day, some have hundreds.